At Tina Fey’s request, ’30 Rock’ is the latest show to pull its blackface episodes

 What’s considered acceptable in comedy is always evolving.

-In the mid-aughts and beyond, Louis C.K. would drop the N-word in his stand-up and his fans found it an edgy thing to do, rather than the crossing of a red line.
-Stephen Colbert would consistently use language to make jokes on TV involving the trans community that he never would today.
-And a staggering number of comedians found blackface fair game, as long as it was making a cheeky point about racism.
+In the mid-aughts and beyond, Louis C.K. would drop the N-word in his stand-up for fans who found it an edgy thing to do, rather than the crossing of a red line.
+Stephen Colbert would consistently use language in televised jokes involving the trans community that he never would today.
+And a staggering number of comedians that blackface was fair game, if deployed to make a cheeky point about racism.

-That number includes Tina Fey and the writers at 30 Rock, a show with not one but four episodes featuring characters in blackface—all of which have just been pulled from streaming services at Fey’s request and are no longer be available for purchase from Google Play and iTunes.
+That number includes Tina Fey and the writers at 30 Rock, a show with not one but four episodes featuring characters in blackface—all of which have just been pulled from streaming services at Fey’s request and are no longer available for purchase from Google Play and iTunes.

 “As we strive to do the work and do better in regards to race in America, we believe that these episodes featuring actors in race-changing makeup are best taken out of circulation,” Fey wrote in a note obtained by Variety.
 “I understand now that ‘intent’ is not a free pass for white people to use these images.
 I apologize for pain they have caused.
 Going forward, no comedy-loving kid needs to stumble on these tropes and be stung by their ugliness.
 I thank NBCUniversal for honoring this request.”